radi0sus/orca_st/README.md

 - Selected transitions that are below the threshold will not be printed in the table.
 This may result in empty cells.
 - If NTO transitions are present int the output file and NTO transitions should be printed, use the `-nto` keyword.
 Otherwise, do not use the `-nto` keyword.
+- The script used two unicode characters, namely "⁻¹".
+Please have a look at the script if you experience any issues.
+The easiest solution is to replace "⁻¹" with the ascii characters "-1".

 ## Examples
 ![show](/examples/show-use2.gif)